sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=9h46J1xanfk&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-### Summary of the Trading Strategy:

-The video presents three MACD-based trading strategies, each with specific rules and backtesting results.
-Here's an organized summary of each strategy and key takeaways:

----

-#### **1. First Strategy: MACD Histogram Mean Reversion**
-- **Mechanism**: Buys when the MACD histogram drops four consecutive days from a level below zero four days ago.
-- **Performance**:
-  - Annual return: ~5% (doesn't beat S&P 500's buy-and-hold).
-  - Win rate: 89% (very high).
-  - Drawdown: 16% (low).
-  - Time in market: 5% (allows trading other strategies).
-- **Conclusion**: Decent strategy due to low drawdown and high win rate, but limited returns.

----

-#### **2. Second Strategy: MACD Histogram with Bollinger Bands**
-- **Mechanism**: Enter long when the histogram crosses below the lower Bollinger Band; sell when it crosses above the upper band.
-- **Performance**:
-  - Return: $1.15M from $100K investment (8.4% annual).
-  - Win rate: Solid, though not detailed.
-  - Drawdown: 44% (high).
-  - Time in market: 64%.
-- **Conclusion**: Mixed performance; high drawdown may cause traders to abandon the strategy despite decent returns.

----

-#### **3. Third Strategy: Best Performing Strategy (Members Only)**
-- **Mechanism**: Involves RSI and has only one buy and sell rule.
-- **Performance**:
-  - Return: $1.5M from $100K investment.
-  - Drawdown: 15% (low).
-  - Time in market: 21% (low).
-  - Annual return: Nearly as good as buy-and-hold.
-  - Risk-adjusted return: 43% (annual return / time invested).
-- **Conclusion**: The best strategy with low drawdown, high returns, and manageable slippage.

----

-### Key Takeaways:
-1. **MACD vs. RSI**: While MACD isn't the best indicator, it can be effective in certain contexts when combined with mean reversion or used alongside RSI.
-2. **Market Suitability**: MACD works well in stocks/stock ETFs due to their mean-reverting nature, especially for swing trading (daily or weekly bars).
-3. **Optimal Settings**: Short lookback periods (a few days) and daily bars are ideal for MACD analysis.
-4. **Strategy Selection**: The third strategy (with RSI) is the most effective, but traders should evaluate their risk tolerance and time in market.

----

-### Final Note:
-The content emphasizes that these strategies aren't investment advice and encourage viewers to test strategies thoroughly before implementation.
+### Organized Summary of the Article

+#### 1. Introduction to MACD Trading Strategies
+- The article introduces three MACD-based trading strategies, each with specific rules and backtest results.
+- The focus is on the S&P 500 (SPY ETF) as the primary asset for testing.

+#### 2. Strategy Details
+1. **MACD Histogram Mean Reversion Strategy**
+   - Buys when the MACD histogram drops four consecutive days from a level below zero, indicating oversold conditions.
+   - Rules: Enter when the histogram is oversold (below zero), exit after a specified period or reversal.

+2. **Bollinger Bands with MACD Histogram Strategy**
+   - Enters long positions when the MACD histogram crosses below the lower Bollinger Band and exits when it crosses above the upper band.
+   - Rules: Use Bollinger Bands to signal overbought/oversold conditions based on MACD.

+3. **Best Strategy (Members Only)**
+   - Involves RSI indicator alongside MACD.
+   - Simple rules: One buy and one sell rule, likely combining oversold/overbought signals with RSI for timing.

+#### 3. Backtest Performance Overview
+1. **MACD Histogram Mean Reversion**
+   - Annual Return: ~5% (similar to buy-and-hold but with lower investment time).
+   - Win Rate: 89%.
+   - Drawdown: 16%.

+2. **Bollinger Bands with MACD Histogram**
+   - Performance: Mixed results.
+   - Annual Return: 8.4%.
+   - Drawdown: 44% (high, may lead to strategy abandonment).
+   - Win Rate: Solid but not specified.

+3. **Best Strategy (Members Only)**
+   - Annual Return: ~10-15% (close to buy-and-hold performance).
+   - Investment Time: 21%.
+   - Drawdown: 15%.
+   - Risk-Adjusted Return: 43% (annual return divided by investment time).

+#### 4. Strategy Evaluation and Considerations
+- **Strengths**
+  - High win rates and low drawdowns in the best-performing strategies.
+  - Flexibility to complement other indicators like RSI.

+- **Weaknesses**
+  - Some strategies have high drawdowns (e.g., 44%).
+  - Limited backtest data on newer strategies (e.g., member-exclusive).

+#### 5. General MACD Trading Insights
+- **MACD vs. RSI**: The article suggests RSI is a better indicator for trading but acknowledges MACD's utility in mean-reverting markets.
+- **Best Use Cases**:
+  - Mean reversion strategies, especially in stocks and ETFs.
+  - Swing trading with daily or weekly bars.

+#### 6. Optimal MACD Settings
+- Lookback period: Short (a few days).
+- Best time frame: Daily or weekly bars for swing trading; less suitable for day trading.

+#### 7. Additional Considerations
+- **Combination with Other Indicators**: Incorporating RSI with MACD can improve performance without overcomplicating the strategy.
+- **Curve Fitting Warning**: The article advises against curve fitting strategies and suggests checking their website for tested combinations.

+#### 8. Conclusion and Call to Action
+- The article concludes by summarizing the value of MACD-based strategies and encourages audience engagement (likes, comments, subscriptions) to help with content growth on YouTube.
+- A disclaimer emphasizes that the information is not investment advice.
 </details>

 <details>